abuiles/ember-101/hands-on.md

 it is widely used in the **Ruby on Rails** world and basically helps building the **JSON** which the API will be returning

-T> Check the implementation of **DS.ActiveModelAdapter** [https://github.com/emberjs/data/blob/master/packages/activemodel-adapter/lib/system/active_model_adapter.js#L105](https://github.com/emberjs/data/blob/master/packages/activemodel-adapter/lib/system/active_model_adapter.js#L105) is just a few lines of code and helps you understand what's going on under the hood.
+T> The following is the implementation of [DS.ActiveModelAdapter](https://github.com/emberjs/data/blob/v1.0.0-beta.10/packages/activemodel-adapter/lib/system/active_model_adapter.js#L104) is just a few lines of code and helps us understand what's going on under the hood.

-There are a bunch of different adapters for different projects and frameworks, some examples are:
+There are a bunch of different adapters for different projects and frameworks, some of them are:

 - [ember-data-django-rest-adapter](https://github.com/toranb/ember-data-django-rest-adapter)
 - [ember-data-tastypie-adapter](https://github.com/escalant3/ember-data-tastypie-adapter)